Pilot's Handbook of Aeronautical Knowledge

 Exhaust Systems

 Exhaust systems vent combustion gasses.
 They also provide cabin heat and window defrost.
 Heat is captured via a shroud around the muffler.
 Air within the shroud is heated by the muffler, which then can be vented to the cabin.
 To avoid carbon monoxide poisoning, the exhaust system must be in good condition.
-Carbon monoxide is tastless and odorless.
+Carbon monoxide is tasteless and odorless.

-Some exhaust systems include a exhaust gas temperature gauge probe.
+Some exhaust systems include an exhaust gas temperature gauge probe.
 The EGT gauge on the flight deck measures the temperature of exhaust gases, which can be used to regulate the fuel/air mixture.
 The operating handbook should be consulted for leaning procedures.

 Starting Systems